Kinsley, West Yorkshire: Landmarks

 Kinsley Greyhound Stadium is at the centre of the village on Wakefield Road.

-To the south of the greyhound stadium and Hoyle Mill Road, is Hemsworth Water Park & Playworld, which has two lakes: the larger lake is used for pedalo rides and has sandy beaches; the smaller lake is in a more secluded area which attracts wildlife.
+To the south of the greyhound stadium and Hoyle Mill Road, is Hemsworth Water Park and Playworld, which has two lakes: the larger lake is used for pedalo rides and has sandy beaches; the smaller lake is in a more secluded area which attracts wildlife.
 Both lakes are stocked for fishing.
 Grassed areas provide for picnics and games, contain an outdoor adventure playground for children, and a miniature railway.

 At the south of the Water Park is Vale Head Park, with 9-hole golf course, tennis court, crazy golf and play park facilities.

 Education

 Education in Kinsley is provided by Kinsley J&I School on the Wakefield Road.
 Hemsworth Arts and Community Academy in the neighbouring village of Hemsworth is the secondary school for 11- to 16- and 16- to 19-year-olds.

 In December 2016, three cleaners at Kinsley J&I School were sacked after striking in protest at outsourcing.
 The sacking was condemned by Labour Party leader Jeremy Corbyn.